 Artisan contractor’s insurance can cover employees if the policy includes worker’s compensation.
 Liability coverage generally only covers third parties, which do not include your employees.
 In some states, it is against the law to not provide worker’s compensation to your employees.
 If you have hired extra help for your business, it’s important to make sure that worker’s compensation is included in your policy.

 - A custom insurance policy based on your skills and trade, ready to cover you in the event of an accident

 - Affordable prices on policies that provide comprehensive coverage

 - Customer service and support from people with a background in covering contractors and licensed insurance agents

 - A-rated insurance policies from insurance companies that you know and trust

-Contractors Liability is passionate about working with small businesses to get them the coverage they need.
+At Contractors Liability we are passionate about working with small businesses to get you the coverage you need.
 For more information about how to get yourself covered, contact Contractors Liability via web or call us at (866) 225-1950 for a 5-minute quote.

 We work with Top A Rated Carriers

 Our goal is to be a trusted advisor, deliver great customer service and provide excellent value.